 Psychological factors also greatly influence polygraph accuracy.
 When the intensity of the issue under investigation is personally significant to the examinee, accuracy is likely to be greatest, irrespective of whether the examinee is truthful or deceptive.
-This situation exists when the consequence is not advantageous to the examinee, e.g., when the results of the polygraph examination will cause investigators to question or disbelieve the examinee's statements.
-Personal involvement helps to ensure that examinees are alert and psychologically "tuned in" to the examination process, and that extraneous thoughts or concerns do not interfere with the examinee's concentration on the interview.
+This situation exists when the consequence is not advantageous to the examinee, e.g., when the results of the polygraph examination will cause investigators to question or disbelieve the examstatements. inee's involvement helps to ensure that examinees are alert and psychologically "tuned in" to the examination process, and extraneous thoughts or concerns condition is far from optimum, do not interfere with the examinee's concentration on the interview.

-Polygraph examinations can only determine if examinees are reporting what they believe to be true, or whether they are being intentionally deceitful.
+only determine if examinees are and no credible evidence is reporting what they believe to be developed to support the examtrue, or whether they are being iner's opinions concerning the intentionally deceitful.
 If examinees honestly believe that they are telling the truth, a properly conducted polygraph examination is likely to reflect that belief.
 However, examinees can be honestly mistaken about what they believe, which is why, in evaluating an examiner's opinions, investigators must assess the likelihood that examinees accept their statements as the truth.